-Where we are required to collect personal data by law, or under the terms of the contract between us and you do not provide us with that data when requested, we may not be able to perform the contract (for example, to deliver goods or services to you).
-If you don't provide us with the requested data, we may have to cancel a product or service you have ordered but if we do, we will notify you at the time.
+Where we are required to collect personal data by law, or under the terms of the contract between us and you do not provide us with that data when requested, we may not be able to perform the contract (for example, to deliver courses or services to you).
+If you don't provide us with the requested data, we may have to cancel a course or service you have ordered but if we do, we will notify you at the time.

 We will only use your personal data when legally permitted.
 The most common uses of your personal data are:

-- Where we need to perform the contract between us.
+Where we need to perform the contract between us.

-- Where we need to process data in accordance with Customer's instructions.
+Where we need to process data in accordance with Customer's instructions.

-- Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests.
+Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests.

-- Where we need to comply with a legal or regulatory obligation.
+Where we need to comply with a legal or regulatory obligation.